-Episcias can also be propagated from leaf cuttings taken in the same manner as those of African violets and gloxinias.
+Episcias can also be propagated from leaf cuttings taken in the same manner as when starting gloxinias and African violets.
 Episcias are, however, rather slow from leaves, and stolons are produced in such abundance, it is rarely advantageous to use a leaf cutting.

 Where To Find Episcia Plants?

-Episcias can easily be obtained as a mail order houseplant, at some local greenhouses, and occasionally garden centers.
+Episcias can easily be obtained as a mail order houseplants, at some local greenhouses, and occasionally garden centers.

 Growing Episcia As Conversation Pieces

 If you want to turn some of your episcia plants into conversation pieces, try some of these ideas.

 1. Use any of the episcias as trailers in the foreground of a planter, using taller upright plants in the background.

 2. Grow two or more kinds of episcias in a large pot with the background plants trained up a moss-filled “totem” pole or a porous piece of tree stump or root.
 As a starter fasten the episcia runners to the pole with green wire Twist-ems.
 Keep the support moist and the episcia roots will grow into it.

-3. Plant episcias in moss-filled hanging baskets and hang them in your window garden or greenhouse or summer them on the terrace.
+3. Plant episcias in moss-filled hang baskets and hang them in your window garden or greenhouse or summer them on a shaded covered terrace.

 4. Try a plant in a rose bowl or small aquarium.
 Here, with the added high humidity they receive, they grow as lush as they would in their homeland.

 5. Grow some episcias in an attractive container filled with water.
 Change the water once a week, give them medium light and a wee pinch of plant food and you’ll enjoy them on an occasional table or the mantel.
 And you may find yourself using them for a hurry-up centerpiece.